msramalho/uoe-secure-programming/part2/answers3.md

 The authentication also uses the advised method `password_verify` that performs the password comparison in a time-safe manner.

-Naturally, mechanisms like two-step authentication would bring an extra layer of security but those were a bit overkill for the case in hand :)
+Naturally, mechanisms like two-step authentication would bring an extra layer of security but those were a bit overkill for the case in hand.

 ### Mitigation 6
 The final mitigation that is being described is that the database used was both publicly accessible and publicly readable.